tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 {% include random_ad4.html %}

-## Cause 1: The reader isn't the intended audience, so the overview fails for this reader
+## Cause 1: The reader isn't the intended audience, so the overview fails for the reader

 Perhaps the main reason that product overviews fail is because the reader (for example, a tech writer reading a product overview about some API for developers) isn't the intended audience for the product.
 As such, the overview might fail for that particular reader but actually be fine for the intended audience.
 This mismatch of actual reader versus intended reader makes it difficult to make judgments about product overviews.